 The broken fitting was taken to a metallurgist who determined the length of time the fitting was cracked was minimal.
 The smoking on the cracked surface was said by the metallurgist to be seepage from the rivet.
 According to the pilot it was evident by this incident that a full break in the tailboom fitting could become catastrophic immediately.

-Aircraft Structural Repair of Stevensville Montana is now offering the BART tail boom motion detection system for UH-1’s for purchase and installed through the FAA 337 process.
+Aircraft Structural Repair of Stevensville Montana offers the BART tail boom motion detection system for UH-1’s for purchase.
 This includes the installation of a Tailboom Motion Detection System to alert the pilot of a cracked upper LH tail boom fitting, longeron or attach bolt.
-The system consists of a rod incased in tubing to the interior of the tail boom and extending forward into the fuselage where a micro switch is attached to the airframe.
+The system consists of a rod encased in tubing to the interior of the tail boom and extending forward into the fuselage where a micro switch is attached to the air frame.
 Upon failure of an upper LH tail boom fitting, longeron or attach bolt the switch will illuminate the master caution panel indicating TAILBOOM.
 In most cases the BART system can be installed in 12 hours or less.
 This is now a STC!!

 “Since the BART Motion detection system was introduced at the HAI Huey Forum in Orlando in March 2015 interest has been steady from operators contacting me” according to Dustin Wood “We would like to get more of them installed, save more lives and make the UH-1 fleet that much safer”